Colombia proposes shipping invasive hippos to India, Mexico

 BOGOTA, Colombia (AP) — Colombia is proposing transferring at least 70 hippopotamuses that live near Pablo Escobar’s former ranch — descendants of four imported from Africa illegally by the late drug lord in the 1980s — to India and Mexico as part of a plan to control their population.

-The hippos, which are territorial and weigh up to 3 tons, have spread far beyond the Hacienda Napoles ranch, located 200 kilometer (124 mile) from Bogota along the Magdalena River.
+The hippos, which are territorial and weigh up to 3 tons, have spread far beyond the Hacienda Napoles ranch, located 200 kilometers (124 miles) from Bogotá along the Magdalena River.
 Environmental authorities estimate there are about 130 hippos in the area in Antioquia province and their population could reach 400 in eight years.

 Escobar’s Hacienda Napoles — and the hippos — have become a sort of local tourist attraction in the years since the kingpin was killed by police in 1993.
 When his ranch was abandoned, the hippos survived and reproduced in local rivers and favorable climatic conditions.